Weifanwu66/Weifan-Kailin-MADA-project/products/readme.md

 # Description

-This folder contains all products of the data analysis project.
+This folder contains all manuscript-related products of the data analysis project.